jamietre/iter8/README.md

 ### Typescript

 I did a basic TypeScript conversion, but it doesn't actually work, and adds about 15% to the size anyway because of some optimizations that aren't directly possible with TS and Babel.
 But it's good enough to generate a typings file.
-Might try to get it completely converted and optimized entirely in TS which would be better.

-### Extensibility

-Add an extension point for adding methods.
+I am working independently on a good jsdoc-to-d.ts converter to provide typings (generally) for non-typescript projects.
+Right now I am manually maintaining the typings file, which is a bad idea.

 ### Size Optimization

-It's about 10K compressed/2.6k gzipped right now.
+It's about 10K compressed/3k gzipped right now.
 There are opportunities for code reuse that I haven't taken advantage of that could further reduce the size of this library.
 I don't see it growing too much more, as I've arleady implemente pretty much every seqeunce operation I can think of.

 ## Similar Libraries